Kaggle/learntools/learntools/core/README.md

 The net effect of this is to instantiate instances of the given problem classes, assign them to a regularly named sequence of variables (e.g. q1, q2, q3), and make it so that `from my_exercise_module import *` imports precisely those auto-generated variables.
 You can check out `bind_exercises` and its docstring if you want more of the gory details.

+# Interaction/Progress Tracking

+For the most part, you shouldn't need to worry about this when creating problems/exercises.

+One consideration: by default, a problem 'counts' for the purposes of progress tracking iff it's not a `ThoughtExperiment`.
+To explicitly control this (e.g. if you have a non-checkable `CodingProblem`), set the class attribute `_counts_for_points`.

+Set `_bonus = True` to mark a problem as being a bonus (i.e. the user doesn't need to get the question right in order to pass this exercise and earn a checkmark).

+Sending tracking events is managed at the `ProblemView` layer.
+See `problem_view.py` and `tracking.py` for details.

 # Testing notebooks (optional but recommended)

 I recommend making testing notebooks for each exercise.
 See `learntools/python/*testing.ipynb` for examples.
 My process for doing this is to fork the main exercise notebook (the one intended for eventual user consumption), and expand it by...